VarishtRaheja/Generic-Python-Projects/README.md

-A collection of python based projects and applications to showcase variosu learnings including django, flask, PyQt, etc.
+A collection of python based projects and applications to showcase various portfolio pieces including django, flask, NLP, ML, streamlit etc..